Haya-Almalki/AI_labDay3/README.md

-This is the lab for third day:
+# This is the lab for third day:
-1- Handling missing data.
+1- Handling missing data.<br />
-2- Duplicated data.
+2- Duplicated data.<br />
-3- Outliers.
+3- Outliers.<br />
-4- Scaling and Normalization.
+4- Scaling and Normalization.<br />
-5- Encoding Categorical Variables.
+5- Encoding Categorical Variables.<br />